sparshrestha/tech-in-nepal/README.md

 - [New IT Venture](https://www.newitventure.com/en/) - New it venture based in Kathmandu.
 - [Skein Softwares](https://skeinsoft.com/)
 - [Sursa Tech](https://www.sursatech.com/) - Sursa Tech - From the Base of Himalayas
+- [TechKraft Inc.](https://techkraftinc.com/) - TechKraft Inc. was established with the goal to realize Nepal’s potential as the next global hub of technology outsourcing.
+Our outstanding team leverages Nepal’s unique benefits as an emerging hub for tech talent to deliver quality IT services at a competitive price through state-of-the-art data security infrastructure.
 - [Yarsa Labs](https://yarsa.io/) - Yarsa Labs is a product company with core focus on mobile apps and game development.
 We are among the top 1% publishers of mobile applications.
 - [Yarsa Tech](https://www.yarsa.tech/) - Yarsa Tech is building awesome consumer products in Pokhara
 - [YoungInnovations Pvt.
 Ltd.](https://younginnovations.com.np/) - YoungInnovations is a technology company that creates innovative and powerful solutions to global development problems.